tprrt/dockers/debian-oe/README.rst

 `OpenEmbedded`_ framework:

 - master
-- honister (the latest stable)
+- honister
 - hardknott
 - dunfell (the long-term support)

 ----

-Use the following command to pull the image of on of these container:
+Use the following command to pull the image of this container:

 .. code-block:: bash